Atomistic Origin of Diverse Charge Density Wave States in CsV$_3$Sb$_5$

 We now work on understanding the formation of ISD and \emph{D}$_{3h}$-2 states by analysing the invariants and their coefficients.
-According to the experience of Hamiltonians for ferroelectrics, it generally has that the second-order interactions work as the driving force of the phase transition, while that the fourth-order interactions prevent too large atomic displacements \cite{zhong1995first}.
+According to the experience of Hamiltonians for ferroelectrics, the second-order interactions usually act as the driving force of the phase transition, while that the fourth-order interactions prevent too large atomic displacements \cite{zhong1995first}.
 Such mechanisms lead to the well-known double-well energy landscape.
 Here, as shown in Table \ref{tab:eff}, single site terms, either second or fourth orders, all have positive coefficients, indicating that neither ISD nor \emph{D}$_{3h}$-2 states are initiated by on-site instability.
-On the other hand, three second-order pair interactions are found to drive the deformations to CDW states: (i) the 1NN V-Sb2 interaction, with the form of $u_{1Y}u_{2Z}$ and a positive coefficient, drives V atoms toward in-plane trimerization (shrinked triangle) and Sb2 atoms moving toward out-of-plane direction [Fig. \ref{fig:eff}(a)]; (ii) the 1NN V-V interaction, with the form of $u_{1Y}u_{2Y}$ and also a positive coefficient, also tends to form trimers of V atoms [Fig. \ref{fig:eff}(b)]; and (iii) the 2NN V-V interaction, with the form of $u_{1Y}u_{2Y}$ and a negative coefficient, drives trimerization of V atoms at a large distance [Fig. \ref{fig:eff}(c)].
+On the other hand, three second-order pair interactions are found to drive the deformations to CDW states (note that the local basis \{XYZ\} is adopted): (i) the first-nearest neighbor (1NN) V-Sb2 interaction, with the form of $u_{1Y}u_{2Z}$ and a positive coefficient, drives V atoms toward in-plane trimerization (shrinked triangle) and Sb2 atoms moving toward out-of-plane direction [Fig. \ref{fig:eff}(a)]; (ii) the 1NN V-V interaction, with the form of $u_{1Y}u_{2Y}$ and also a positive coefficient, also tends to form trimers of V atoms [Fig. \ref{fig:eff}(b)]; and (iii) the second-nearest neighbor (2NN) V-V interaction, with the form of $u_{1Y}u_{2Y}$ and a negative coefficient, drives trimerization of V atoms at a large distance [Fig. \ref{fig:eff}(c)] (the sign of the coefficient of these pair interactions can be related to the band splitting near Fermi level, which may lower the energy relative to the band crossing at the inverse sign, see Figs. S13-14 \cite{SM}).
 Note that (i) and (ii) lead to trimers with the same orientation, while (iii) results in trimers with opposite orientations.
 Such analyses indicate that (i) and (ii) tend to stabilize breathing kagome state, while (iii) favors ISD state.
 Interestingly, the 2NN V-V pair has a third-order interaction of \emph{u}$_{1Y}^2$\emph{u}$_{2Y}$+ \emph{u}$_{1Y}$\emph{u}$_{2Y}^2$, which naturally lifts the energy degeneracy between SD and ISD, or between \emph{D}$_{3h}$-\emph{n} and inverse \emph{D}$_{3h}$-\emph{n}.
+We then look at the strain effects.
+At zero strain, the 2NN V-V pairs play the dominant role, which results in the ISD deformation.
+When a 2$\%$ tensile strain is applied, values of $J_{\textup{V-Sb2,2}}$ and 1NN $J_{\textup{V-V,2}}$ are significantly enhanced (Table \ref{tab:eff}), which tends to stabilize the breathing kagome pattern.
+This is understandable since the larger lengths of 1NN V-V pairs under tensile strain enhance the tendency close to each other.
+Meanwhile, the 2NN $J'_{\textup{V-V,2}}$ barely changes with strain and thus still favors the formation of ISD phase.
+The interplay of such two strain effects is shown in Fig. \ref{fig:eff}(d), which clearly demonstrate that the \emph{D}$_{3h}$-2 reconstruction (yellow bonds) originates from superposing breathing kagome (green bonds) and the ISD (red bonds) deformations (see Part IV for the superposition of \emph{D}$_{3h}$-4 and \emph{D}$_{3h}$-6 states).